Overview of WebbPSF

 Modifiable parameters pertaining to the instrumentation include:

-• the desired Input Parameter WFI detector
+- the desired WFI detector

-• Input Parameter PSF location
+- PSF location

 For input spectrum, WebbPSF can:

-• take a custom input
+- take a custom input

-• assume a flat spectrum
+- assume a flat spectrum

-• assume a stellar spectrum.
+- assume a stellar spectrum

-WebbPSF Tutorials includes more information on how these options work in practice.
-The PSF simulation process is amenable to both usage in interactive sessions and batch scripting to serve as input for another purpose.
-For example, both STIPS Space Telescope Imaging Product Simulator and Pandeia the Exposure Time Calculator use WebbPSF on the back end to carry out some of their operations.
+The WebbPSF Tutorials article includes more information on how these options work in practice.
+The PSF simulation process is amenable to both usage in notebooks and batch scripting to serve as input for another purpose.
+For example, WebbPSF is the underlying PSF generator for the STIPS Space Telescope Imaging Product Simulator, Roman I-Sim Roman I-Sim - The Roman Image Simulator, and Pandeia the Exposure Time Calculator.

 WebbPSF also offers instrument-agnostic tools for calculating and visualizing commonly-sought properties of existing PSFs, such as the full width at half maximum (FWHM) or radial profile.
 See the Detailed API Reference for a full list of available properties.